 Mass spectrometer for proteomic analysis

 Next generation sequencer for genomics

-Please add "osaka-u.ac.jp" in the end of each mailing address

-Department of Biological Sciences
+Departmen of Biological Sciences

 Laboratory of Plant Development

-Members Tatsuo KAKIMOTO (Professor), Shinobu TAKADA (Assistant Professor), Pingping QIAN (Assistant professor) ,Yuki SAKAMOTO (Assistant professor)
+nbers Tatsuo KAKIMOTO (Professor), Pingping QIAN (Associate professor), Shinobu TAKADA (Assistant Professor)

+TEL·FAX 06-6850-5421

+^{e Page} https://kakimoto0.wixsite.com/kakimoto-lab

-TEL·FAX 06-6850-5421 e-mail kakimoto@bio.sci Home Page https://kakimoto0.wixsite.com/kakimoto-lab [Research interests] Plant development relies on coordinated division, differentiation and expansion of cells.
+Plant development relies on coordinated division, differentiation and expansion of cells.
 In order to understand the underlying mechanisms, we study both inter-cellular communication and cellular events.
 Plant hormones play pivotal roles in almost all processes of plant development.
 We have identified biosynthetic enzymes and receptors of cytokinins, and clarified the role of cytokinins in plant development.
 We are also working on the roles of secretory signaling peptides.
 We identified several peptides that regulate plant development, including EPF1, which regulate spacing of stomata; EPF2 and stomagen, which regulate epidermal cell number, CLE9/10 peptide that regulates stomatal number and vascular cell pattern; and CLE25,26,45, which regulate phloem formation.
 We are also working on transcription factors that regulate the development of epidermis, vascular cells, and pericycle.
 We would like to understand regulatory networks, consisting of transcription factors and intercellular signaling molecules, that regulate plant development.

 We are also trying to elucidate the molecular mechanisms that regulate the morphology and dynamics of organelles by using fluorescence and luminescence imaging and proteomic analysis.